coolbeevip/ansible-playbook/elasticsearch/README.md

 bash-5.0# ansible-playbook -C /ansible-playbook/elasticsearch/main.yml
 ```

-**TIPS:** Because the Redis installation package (about 327MB) will be uploaded to all servers when the script is executed for the first time.
-The first installation on my local machine takes < 5 minutes.
+**TIPS:** Because the Elasticsearch installation package will be uploaded to all servers (about 327MB) when the script is executed for the first time, so take longer to execute.
+The first installation on my local machine takes < 5 minutes(upload package taske about 2 minutes, others take about 3 minutes.)

 **TIPS:** This script is only used for initial installation.
 Repeated execution of this command may receive a prompt of `Elasticsearch has been installed, please uninstall and then reinstall`.
 At this time, you need to use `ansible all -m shell -a '~/elasticsearch_uninstall.sh'` uninstalls.